-In my opinion this is one thing the baby boomers definately got right.
+In my opinion this is one thing the baby boomers definitely got right.
 But their kids, brought up in an era of where you get a trophy for just participating and play football and netball with no scoring, are afraid to stand out.
-They are all about their network of friends and do not want to be ostracized.
+They are all about their network of friends and do not want to be ostracised.

 Everyone’s afraid to lose friends.
 Everyone’s afraid to stand out.
 Everyone’s afraid of criticism.
 Kids don’t raise their hands in class because they don’t want to be seen as different, as know it alls, better off to play dumb.